viyercal/DSlearning/README.md

   Plants vs Zombies style game\
   U.S. semiconductor export restrictions to China: viewed from the lens of AI-risk analysis (2024)

-  The last six projects (after the football betting model) are school projects that are restricted in visibility due to some of the projects' elements being re-used each semester, however code and results can be provided upon request.
+  The last seven projects (after the football betting model) are school projects that are restricted in visibility due to some of the projects' elements being re-used each semester, however code and results can be provided upon request.